Neural networks for quantum state tomography with constrained measurements

 \section{Abstract}

-Quantum state tomography aiming at reconstructing the density matrix of a quantum state plays an important role in various emerging quantum technologies.
-Inspired by the intuition that machine learning has favorable robustness and generalization, we propose a deep neural networks based quantum state tomography (DNN-QST) approach, which are applied to three measurement-constrained cases, including few measurement copies and incomplete measurements as well as noisy measurements.
-Numerical results demonstrate that DNN-QST exhibits a great potential to achieve high fidelity for quantum state tomography with limited measurement resources and can achieve improved estimation when tomographic measurements suffer from noise.
-In addition, the results for 2-qubit states from quantum optical devices demonstrate the generalization of DNN-QST and its robustness against possible error in the experimental devices.
+{Quantum state tomography (QST) aiming at reconstructing the density matrix of a quantum state plays an important role in various emerging quantum technologies.
+Recognizing the challenges posed by imperfect measurement data, we develop a unified neural network(NN)-based approach for QST under constrained measurement scenarios, including limited measurement copies, incomplete measurements, and noisy measurements.
+Through comprehensive comparison with other estimation methods, we demonstrate that our method improves the estimation accuracy in scenarios with limited measurement resources, showcasing notable robustness in noisy measurement settings.
+These findings highlight the capability of NNs to enhance QST with constrained measurements.}